jerrycyip/travel-app/README.md

 The main landing page (aka homepage) is accessed via the index.html file and comprises an initial trip planning input form along with cards showing summary data of previously planned trips.

 ### CSS
-The supporting css file govern overall layout of the site including media queries for mobile responsive functionality.
+The supporting css files govern overall layout of the site including media queries for mobile responsive functionality.

 ### JavaScript: app.js
 The supporting javascript file, "app.js", controls dynamic functionality on the landing page including: